 Harborage

-Most harborage in homemade roach colonies is made from paper products.
-Paper products are often loaded with chemicals (external link).
-There is a common belief that roaches can survive eating things like paper, wallpaper paste, and cardboard.
+Most harborage in homemade roach colonies is some form of paper product.
+These are often loaded with chemicals (external link).
+There is a common belief that roaches can survive by eating things like paper, wallpaper paste, and cardboard.
 This happens to be mostly true, though you shouldn’t try breeding your roaches on a diet of wallpaper paste.
-Survival is quite often very different from “health”, and this is certainly true among Dubia roaches.
-It’s usually pest roach species that are found eating walls, not Dubia roaches.
+Survival is quite different from “health.”
+This is certainly the case among Dubia roaches.
+Pest roach species are the ones usually found eating walls, not Dubia roaches.

 While we consider paper and cardboard generally safe for use with Dubia roaches, you should be at least a little cautious, especially with brands or products you haven’t used in your colony before.
-It’s difficult and perhaps impossible to know what glues and dyes and binders and bleaches different manufacturers use.
-Or maybe a manufacturer decides to change a chemical or a process, and a product that had been harmless to roaches now makes them sick.
+It’s difficult and maybe impossible to know what glues and dyes and binders and bleaches different manufacturers use.
+Or maybe a manufacturer decides to change a chemical or a process, and a product that was harmless to roaches now makes them sick.
 It’s possible.
-It’s also possible that by virtue of simple bad luck you end up with cardboard that contains something that made your roaches sick.
+It’s also possible that by simple bad luck, you end up with cardboard that contains something that made your roaches sick.
 It could happen.
-In fact we’ve known it to happen, or at least strongly suspected.

 Heat